top of page

 Why are my baby’s movements important?

 Most parents who had a stillbirth noticed their baby’s movements had changed.
 A change in movement can also be a warning sign of other problems.
 The sooner you seek care, the sooner you and your baby can be checked and given the right care.
-This could save you or your baby's life.
+This could save your or your baby's life.

 • It is NOT true that babies move less towards the end of pregnancy